latin-dict/latin-dict.github.io/_dictionaries/Popma1865.md

 [Download][2] files compiled for dictionary shells or view [source files][1].
 Format Slob is recommended for GoldenDict, read [documentation][3] about other dictionary shells.

-Version in DSL (ABBYY Lingvo) format can be found in the [Dadako' Knigohran](http://dadako.narod.ru/paperpoe.htm).

 [PDF book](https://danelh.github.io/De_Differentiis_Verborum_Popma.pdf) by Daniel Elhacham.